-It’s a very populous island and each area has a different vibe: busy Honolulu, “Beverly Hills on the beach” Waikīkī, resort-central Ko Olina, quiet North Shore and residential Windward Coast.
+It’s a very populous island and each area has a different vibe: busy Honolulu, “Beverly Hills on the beach” Waikīkī, resort-central Ko Olina, magical surfer haven North Shore and residential Windward Coast.
 With so many different places to stay on Oahu, it’s easy to choose the type of vacation you want!
 Check out our complete guide to the best areas to stay on Oahu.

 Thanks to its large population and well-developed infrastructure, Oahu is also the cheapest island in Hawaii.
 You can easily stay in a vacation rental and do grocery shopping at Costco.
 Flights from the mainland to Hawaii often go through Oahu, so it’s usually the least expensive island to fly to.
 Check out more great tips for saving money on a Hawaii vacation.

 We also found Oahu to be the best choice for a Hawaii vacation with family members of all ages thanks to the diversity of activities.
 While the grandmas might not have loved spending every day at the beach (and weren’t able to hike or kayak) there were plenty of other offerings for them.
 Oahu is perfect for a multi-generational trip to Hawaii with grandparents!

 What are potential challenges of a family trip to Oahu?